Scalar and mean curvature comparison via $\mu$-bubbles: Introduction

 \begin{proof}[Proof of Theorem \ref{thm:torusband}] By rescaling the metric we can assume that $\Sc(X,g)\geq n(n-1)$.
 Since $X$ is compact, there are constants $c_-$ and $c_+$ such that $H(\p_\pm X,g)\geq c_\pm$.
 Since $(n-1)\tan\left(\frac{nt}{2}\right)\to-\infty$ as $t\to-\pi/n$ and $-(n-1)\tan\left(\frac{nt}{2}\right)\to-\infty$ as $t\to\pi/n$ we can find $-\pi/n<\ell_-<\ell_+<\pi/n$ with

 By Theorem \ref{thm:example} we conclude that $\wid(X,g)\leq \ell_+-\ell_-<\frac{2\pi}{n}$. \end{proof}

 In this article we establish some general results (see Section \ref{section:results}) regarding scalar and mean curvature comparison of Riemannian bands with warped products over closed Riemannian manifolds.
 Our work is inspired by \cite{CeZei21}, where Cecchini and Zeidler prove a number of such comparison results for certain classes of spin bands using Dirac operator methods.
-However, instead of relying on the Dirac operator, we follow ideas of Gromov, which already appear in \cite{Gro96}*{Section 5$\frac{5}{6}$} and are developed further in \cite{Gro18}*{Section 9} and \cite{Gro19}*{Section 5}, and use a version of the minimal surface approach involving so called $\mu$-bubbles (see Section \ref{section:bubbles}).\\ To ensure regularity of these $\mu$-bubbles our results are limited to dimension $n\leq7$.
+However, instead of relying on the Dirac operator, we follow ideas of Gromov, which already appear in \cite{Gro96}*{Section 5$\frac{5}{6}$} and are developed further in \cite{Gro18}*{Section 9} and \cite{Gro19}*{Section 5}, and use a version of the minimal surface approach involving so called $\mu$-bubbles (see Section \ref{section:bubbles}).

+To ensure regularity of these $\mu$-bubbles our results are limited to dimension $n\leq7$.
 Apart from that we have the advantage that we do not need to assume our bands to be spin and odd dimensional, as is done throughout \cite{CeZei21}.
-Consequently we can work in full generality and establish optimal results towards Gromov's band width conjecture and Rosenberg's $S^1$-stability conjecture \cite{Ro07}*{Conjecture 1.24} in dimensions $n\in \{6,7\}$ (see Corollary \ref{cor:Rosenberg} and Remark \ref{rem:Rosenberg}).\\ Furthermore, the comparison principle we present provides a general framework, in the context of which the connections between previous results, regarding Riemannian bands with lower scalar curvature bounds, become apparent.
+Consequently we can work in full generality and establish optimal results towards Gromov's band width conjecture and Rosenberg's $S^1$-stability conjecture \cite{Ro07}*{Conjecture 1.24} in dimensions $n\in \{6,7\}$ (see Corollary \ref{cor:Rosenberg} and Remark \ref{rem:Rosenberg}).

+Furthermore, the comparison principle we present provides a general framework, in the context of which the connections between previous results, regarding Riemannian bands with lower scalar curvature bounds, become apparent.